josephmannis/uebersicht-template/README.md

 ### Setup

 1. Clone the repository.
 Into your Übersicht widgets folder.
 2. Update `widget.json` with your information.
 3. Update `package.json` with your information.
+4. Run `yarn` to install dependencies.
-4. Quit and re-open Übersicht.
+5. Quit and re-open Übersicht.

-5. Your widget should be running.
+Your widget should be running. 💵

 ### Distribution